By making small changes in our everyday lives, we can help our planet and all its creatures.

 Creatures such as Polar Bears are already in trouble because Global Warming is melting their Arctic habitat.

-Throughout the Earth’s history, the climate has changed naturally for many different reasons, but this time, we are directly contributing to a change.
+Throughout the Earth’s history, the climate has changed naturally for many reasons, but this time, we are directly contributing to a change.
 Humans are responsible for most of the CO2 gas that is being pumped into the atmosphere every day.

 It is estimated that by the year 2050, rising temperatures made worse by the CO2 and other ‘greenhouse gases’ we produce could send more than a million of Earth’s land-dwelling plants and animals into extinction.